-Buley proves that big is not always best. this series of cascades with several small swimming holes is one of our favourites.
+Buley proves that big is not always best.
+This series of cascades with several small swimming holes is one of our favourite swimming spots near Darwin.

 We came early morning because we had heard after 9am they can get busy and that would definitely spoil the atmosphere as there isn't a lot of room.

 This is more of a spot to dip than actually swim so there's plenty of time to take in the surrounding scenery and watch the birds and butterflies flit between the bushes.
 Sounds like paradise?